M. S. Gill

-Manohar Singh Gill was an Indian Administrative Service officer of 1958 batch from Punjab cadre who served as the Sports and Youth Affair minister and Statistical minister of India.
-He also served as the 11th Chief Election Commissioner of India.
-His tenure as Election commissioner saw the introduction and implementation of EVMs which were used in first time in the Elections of India.
+Manohar Singh Gill was an Indian Administrative Service officer from the 1958 batch of the Punjab cadre.
+He served as the Chief Election Commissioner of India (1996–2001), as the Union Minister of Youth Affairs and Sports (2008–2011) and as Minister of Statistics and Programme Implementation (2011).
+His tenure as Election commissioner saw the introduction and implementation of EVMs which saw their first extensive deployment in the 1998 general elections of India.